Fare-Dash-NYC/Fare-Dash/Press-Release.md

 ## Summary
 > The MTA released slides showing fare evasion rising to historically high levels on subways and even more so on buses.
 > They are pushing a false fare evasion narrative, targeting black and brown New Yorkers.
 Fare evasion is a criminal offense.
 > If convicted, you may get a criminal record and pay a fine of up to $100.
-If low-income public transit users had access to ressources that helped with MTA fares and were made aware of cop presence in the subways , fewer people will suffer from police harassment and high fines.

 ## Problem